9dots/9dots.io-pages/OihNHeX.md

 published: true
 type: lesson
 title: Infrared Sensor
-blurb: "This lesson focuses on using the infrared sensor to watch for obstacles in the path of the robot. #CSTA.CT.L2-01 #NGSS-MS-ETS1-3"
+blurb: "This lesson focuses on using the infrared sensor to watch for obstacles in the path of the robot.
+Start by relating the infrared sensor to the human sense of sight.
+Then, tell students that the goal for today is to build a robot that can drive around while avoiding obstacles in its path.
+Show students how to change the wait block to use the infrared sensor.
+Students demonstrate learning by creating a robot that continuously avoid obstacles while driving for 1 minute. #CSTA.CT.L2-01 #NGSS-MS-ETS1-3"
 org: 9dots
+objective:
-objective: "By the end of the lesson, the student will be able to create a robot capable of avoiding obstacles using the infrared sensor."
+  - Create a robot capable of avoiding obstacles using the infrared sensor
 id: "9dots-OihNHeX"
 attachments:
   - path: "http://uploads.9dots.io/OihTVR8.pdf"